meaniebeanie22/meaniebeanie22.github.io/chapters/the-cruise-of-the-coracle.md

 # :x battendown
 to tie, close, or cover (something) in order to prevent it from moving or becoming damaged '*Everything on the ship's deck was battened down.*'
+# ;x forefoot
+The bottom 'seam' on many ships - protrudes from the hull and runs from bow to stern